Skip to main content

 Crockpot Pizza Chicken

 This recipe has everything you love about pizza and more!
 Turn simple boneless chicken breasts into a flavorful Italian restaurant-style entree.
-Simply place chicken, jarred pizza sauce, and classic pizza toppings (sliced mushrooms, black olives, pepperoni, or whatever you like) into your crockpot.
+Simply place the chicken, jarred pizza sauce, and classic pizza toppings (sliced mushrooms, black olives, pepperoni, or whatever you like) into your crockpot.
 Just before it’s done, sprinkle it with mozzarella cheese for a kid-pleasing meal that cooks itself in four to five hours.

 Crockpot Creamy Chicken and Veggies